 Copyright © Nucleus Medical Media, Inc.

 An open wound in your skin increases your risk of infection.
-This includes minor cuts, punctures, or scrapes or larger injuries like surgical wounds.
+This includes minor cuts, punctures, scrapes or surgical wounds.

 Other factors that can increase your chance of general infection include: